AChE Test Normal Range infographic showing key factors, medications, nutritional influences, and enzyme activity assessment.

 Factors That Affect Test Values

-Several factors can influence AChE levels, making it important to understand why results may fall outside the typical range.
+Several real-world factors can influence AChE levels and explain why a result may fall outside the expected range.

 Medications

-Severe infections, major injuries, or shock may temporarily reduce enzyme activity.
-In such cases, doctors often repeat testing after stabilization.
+Severe infections, trauma, or shock may temporarily suppress enzyme activity.
+In such cases, repeat testing after recovery is common practice.

 Additional Information

-The test is not used to diagnose routine neurological conditions.
-Instead, it is mainly targeted for suspected poisoning, anesthesia-related complications, and specific genetic assessments.
+The test is not meant for general neurological screening.
+Its strength lies in targeted situations such as suspected poisoning, anesthesia-related concerns, and specific genetic assessments.

 Test Preparation